wunderwuzzi23/firefox-cookiemonster/README.md

 The Mozilla documentation for the `Remote Debug Protocol` is located here: https://docs.firefox-dev.tools/backend/protocol.html

 This tool is written in Golang using concurrent sender/receiver routines, because I thought it's cool to play around with that.

-The code is a bit confusing due to having to send 5 different "kind of" messages to the server to setup and get all that is needed, and the client uses a single data structure (called `wireMessage`) to represent all possible JSON requests/responses - so it can get a bit messy trying to understand the code.
+The code leverages a single struct for 5 different "kind of" messages to the server.
+The structure is named `wireMessage` and represents all possible JSON requests/responses.
+Due to the use of a single message type for all requests/responses it can get a bit messy trying to understand the code.
 Yay. :)

 ## Inspired by Cookie Crimes